|

 Spiritually minded people have a way of blurring the distinctions between one master and another.
 They are really teaching the same thing (we are told) but in very different tones of voice.
 This looks like an amiable habit, making for ecumenism and peace in our time, O Lord.
 Fair enough.
 But it can be the result of laziness or superficiality, of failure to listen carefully and go deeply into what's being said, of fudging boundaries when what's needed is clear and sharp discrimination.

-Really, to follow a spiritual path to it's conclusion, you have to be careful not to be diverted along other paths.
+Really, to follow a spiritual path to its conclusion, you have to be careful not to be diverted along other paths.
 To change the metaphor, if you want to enjoy the full flavor of any spiritual fare, you won't blend it with other spiritual fares till the concoction is so bland it's flavorless.

 Take for example the teaching of Ramana Maharshi on the one hand, and of Krishnamurti on the other.
 Some of their respective followers or disciples or devotees tell me that they are saying the same thing, couched in very different languages.
 I can't agree.
 I find great differences of substance, and not merely of style, between their teachings.
 This chapter outlines some of the more important ones.